Average US Salary by State

 Should You Move to Make More Money?

-When deciding where to live, it’s important to remember that just because a state has a higher average salary, doesn’t mean it’s more profitable for workers to live there.
+It’s important to remember that just because a state has a higher average salary, that doesn’t mean it’s more profitable for workers to live there.
 Higher salaries tend to correlate with a higher cost of living.

 Before making a major move, first try living below your means.
 One reason that people who make more money still have trouble paying their bills is the phenomenon of lifestyle creep.
 This is when your so-called needs expand to consume your current salary.